Skip to main content

 How soon after a miscarriage should I get pregnant?

-A study from the National Institute of Child Health and Human Development in Bethesda, Maryland published in the journal Obstetrics & Gynecology “supports the hypothesis that there is no physiologic reason for delaying pregnancy attempt after a loss.”
+A study from the National Institute of Child Health and Human Development in Bethesda, Maryland, published in the journal Obstetrics & Gynecology “supports the hypothesis that there is no physiologic reason for delaying pregnancy attempt after a loss.”
 However, “whether a couple needs time to heal emotionally after a loss may be dependent on many factors.”
-The researchers added that “although emotional compared with physical readiness may require individual couple assessment, previous research has found that a speedy new pregnancy and birth of a living child lessens grief among couples who are suffering from a pregnancy loss.”
+The researchers added that “although emotional compared with physical readiness may require individual couple assessment, previous research has found that a speedy new pregnancy and birth of a living child lessen grief among couples who are suffering from a pregnancy loss.”

 What does all of that mean?
 There are both physical and emotional factors to consider.
 While your body may be ready almost immediately to get pregnant again, waiting until you’re emotionally ready is also important.
 However, getting pregnant again quickly can also help with the grief of your loss.
 It’s a very personal decision and journey and could depend on where both you and your partner are in the grieving process and that hard-to-define feeling of readiness to try again.